 The School's rich and broad curricula offers a diverse Creative Arts program including senior and junior bands and choirs, instrumental tuition, biannual whole school musical, inter-school debating and a variety of competitive and experiential sporting events.
-Students debate for Monte Sant' Angelo College, North Sydney in the Primary A and Primary B divisions of competitions where primary teams are a prerequisite of inclusion.
-The School's Primary B team won both the Independent Schools Debating Association and the Sydney Debating Network competitions this year.
-Lunch clubs include double dutch skipping, chess, library and sport provide additional stimulation for all grades.
+Students debate for Monte Sant' Angelo Mercy College, North Sydney in the Primary A and Primary B divisions of competitions where primary teams are a prerequisite of inclusion.
+Lunch clubs include double dutch skipping, chess, library, jazz improvisation and sport provide additional stimulation for all grades.